 In WLAN measurement campaign, only one AP is installed at the third floor of the faculty building.
 36 arbitrary points were selected for measurement of the signal strength and the throughput.
 In WMN installation, the APs were deployed at administration building.
 All the APs have been configured to support WMN configuration where all the APs are connected to each other using wireless distribution system (WDS) setting.
 There were 36 points of receivers placed at the third and second floor, 18 points at the first floor and 13 points at the ground floor where the measurement took place.
 The Received Signal Strength Indicator or RSSI had been captured in dBm unit by using Xirrus Wireless Monitor software.
-Meanwhile IxChariot software had been used to complete the throughput test for file transfer protocol (FTP) services.
+Meanwhile IxChariot software had been used to complete the throughput test for various wireless applications including the send and receive e-mail (SMTP and POP3) services, file transfer protocol (FTP) services and hyper text transfer protocol (HTTP) services.
 From the collected raw data of throughput and RSSI, the relationship between these two data is modeled and then analyzed.